Stonewalling In Relationships: Signs, Types & How To Fix It!

 While stonewalling might seem like a harmless or even necessary escape from a stressful situation, its effects can be far-reaching.

-Research has shown that stonewalling doesn’t just hurt emotionally; it can have physical repercussions as well.
+Research has shown that stonewalling doesn’t just hurt emotionally; it can also have physical repercussions.

-A long-term study of 156 couples revealed that persistent stonewalling behaviors were linked to physical symptoms such as backaches, neck stiffness, and muscle pain in the stonewaller, while their partners often experienced cardiovascular issues like increased blood pressure and headaches.
+A long-term study of 156 couples revealed that persistent stonewalling behaviors were linked to physical symptoms such as backaches, neck stiffness, and muscle pain in the stonewaller.
+At the same time, their partners often experienced cardiovascular issues like increased blood pressure and headaches.

-At its core, stonewalling is not just about silence or withdrawal; it’s about shutting down the very channels of connection that relationships rely on to thrive.
+Stonewalling is not just about silence or withdrawal; it’s about shutting down the channels of connection that relationships rely on to thrive.

 When one partner stonewalls, it creates a barrier that blocks emotional intimacy and trust, causing the relationship to suffer in several significant ways.